GLStephen/flutter-atlanta-codespace-demo/README.md

 ### Scaling

-* 2 core, 8gb ram, 32gb storage
+* 2 core, 8gb ram, 32gb storage up to 32 core - billed on cores
-* We spend $50.00/month per dev
+* We spend approximately $50.00/month per dev
-* GPU supported in some plan types
+* GPU supported in some plan types and with request

 ### Real World Examples